Your cart

 What We Tested and How We Tested It

-We kept our usual hybrid protocol for Twinkle Mattress testing.
-Each mattress stayed in rotation for several weeks, moved between our controlled lab space and actual bedrooms.
-I tracked my own sleep data, then cross-checked those records with verbal notes from the team.
+We used our usual hybrid protocol.
+Each mattress stayed in rotation for several weeks and moved between our controlled test space and real bedrooms.
+I tracked my own sleep notes, then matched them against the team’s nightly feedback.

 Twinkle Mattress: Our Testing Experience